-When the Commission first calculated fiscal capacity for the 1992-1993 school year, PILOT payments were converted into assessments and then added to property tax assessments to account for revenue generating property in counties, whether they pay property taxes or a payment in lieu of tax.
-This PILOT payment data was produced by the Comptroller of the Treasury's Division of Local Finance as part of its County and Municipal Finances report, but was discontinued in 1995, and so changes in PILOT assessments are not reflected in TACIR's model.
+When the Commission first calculated fiscal capacity for the 1992-93 school year, PILOT payments were converted into assessments and then added to property tax assessments to account for revenue generating property in counties, whether they pay property taxes or a payment in lieu of tax.81 This PILOT payment data was produced by the Comptroller of the Treasury's Division of Local Finance as part of its County and Municipal Finances report-discontinued in 1995, and so changes in PILOT assessments are not reflected in TACIR's model.
 Under the current model used by TACIR, local decisions regarding PILOT agreements have the potential to shift some of the responsibility to pay the local share of the BEP from one county onto the other 94 counties, which violates a basic principle of fiscal capacity models that they not be affected by local decisions, such as whether or not to enter into a PILOT agreement.
-In the 2008 brief Getting It Right The Effect on the Property Tax Base of Economic Development Agreements and Property Tax Incentives for Businesses, the Commission found that if tax exempt properties leased to private companies are not properly accounted for in the calculation of cities' and counties' ability to raise
+In the 2008 brief Getting It Right The Effect

-Tennessee Code Annotated, Title 7, Chapter 88.
+79 Tennessee Code Annotated, Title 7, Chapter 88.

-&lt;sup>78 Opinion No. 09-180, Office of Tennessee Attorney General, November 24, 2009.
+80 Opinion No. 09-180, Office of Tennessee Attorney General, November 24, 2009.

-&lt;sup>79 Tennessee Advisory Commission on Intergovernmental Relations 2005.
+81 Tennessee Advisory Commission on Intergovernmental Relations 2005.